Jonathan-Abreu/Ai-Operating-System/README.md

-# Ai-Operating-System
-Overview

-This repository defines the authoritative operating model for an AI-native software organization.
-It establishes how work is governed, planned, executed, verified, and recorded across all projects using specialized AI agents under centralized human authority.

-This is not a project repository and not an application codebase.

-It is the constitutional layer that governs:

-Agent roles and boundaries

-Approval gates and escalation paths

-Inter-agent communication contracts

-Workflow orchestration standards

-Logging, auditability, and institutional memory

-If a project does not conform to the standards in this repository, it is considered out of compliance.

-Core Principles

-Centralized Human Governance
-A single human authority (“Mission Control”) retains final approval over scope, architecture, and releases.

-Artifact-Driven Execution
-All decisions and actions are governed by versioned artifacts, not conversations or chat memory.

-Maker–Checker Enforcement
-No agent is allowed to self-certify its own work.
-Independent verification is mandatory.

-Strict Separation of Duties
-Planning, execution, verification, and logging are handled by distinct agent roles.

-Deterministic Automation
-Workflows are orchestrated mechanically via n8n; no agent invents process or bypasses gates.

-Auditability by Default
-Every action produces a log.
-Every decision is traceable.
-Nothing relies on tribal knowledge.

-What This Repository Contains
-/AGENTS

-Authoritative definitions of all agent roles across the organization, including:

-Governance roles (Mission Control, approval gates)

-Planning and architecture agents (ChatGPT roles)

-Human-operations agents (Motion AI roles)

-Execution agents (Frontend / Backend)

-Quality and reliability agents (Google Jules)

-Logging and reporting agents

-Each agent file defines:

-Charter

-Allowed actions

-Forbidden actions

-Required outputs

-Stop-the-line conditions

-/PACKETS
+# AI Operating System

+## 1. Overview

+This repository defines the **authoritative operating model** for an **AI-native software organization**.

+It establishes how work is:

+1. Governed
+2. Planned
+3. Executed
+4. Verified
+5. Logged
+6. Released

+using **specialized AI agents** under **centralized human authority**.

+This is **not**:
+- An application repository
+- A project codebase
+- A client-specific implementation

+This **is**:
+- The **constitutional layer** of the organization
+- The source of truth for **agent roles, contracts, and workflows**

+If a project does not comply with this repository, it is considered **out of compliance**.

+---

+## 2. Core Principles

+1. **Centralized Human Governance**
+   - A single human authority (“Mission Control”) retains final approval over:
+     - Scope
+     - Architecture
+     - Releases

+2. **Artifact-Driven Execution**
+   - All decisions and actions are governed by **versioned artifacts**
+   - Conversations and chat memory are never authoritative

+3. **Maker–Checker Enforcement**
+   - No agent may certify its own work
+   - Independent verification is mandatory

+4. **Strict Separation of Duties**
+   - Planning, execution, verification, and logging are handled by **different agents**

+5. **Deterministic Automation**
+   - Workflows are orchestrated mechanically via **n8n**
+   - No agent invents process or bypasses gates

+6. **Auditability by Default**
+   - Every action is logged
+   - Every decision is traceable
+   - No tribal knowledge

+---

+## 3. Repository Structure

+### 3.1 `/AGENTS`

+Authoritative definitions for **all agent roles** in the organization, including:

+- Governance agents (Mission Control, approval gates)
+- Planning and architecture agents (ChatGPT roles)
+- Human-operations agents (Motion AI roles)
+- Execution agents (Frontend / Backend)
+- Quality and reliability agents (Google Jules)
+- Logging and reporting agents

+Each agent definition specifies:
+- Charter
+- Allowed actions
+- Forbidden actions
+- Required outputs
+- Stop-the-line conditions

+---

+### 3.2 `/PACKETS`

 Standardized communication contracts used between agents and workflows.

-Examples:
+Examples include:

-Intent packets
+- Intent packets

-Meeting context packets
+- Meeting context packets

-Work log packets
+- Work log packets

-Blocker escalation packets
+- Blocker escalation packets

-Release readiness memos
+- Release readiness memos

-These packets ensure agents never rely on free-form interpretation.
+These packets ensure:

-/WORKFLOWS
+- No free-form interpretation
+- Deterministic routing
+- Reliable automation

+---

+### 3.3 `/WORKFLOWS`

-Declarative descriptions of system workflows orchestrated by n8n, including:
+Declarative descriptions of **n8n-orchestrated workflows**, including:

-Input ingestion (Telegram, Motion AI)
+- Input ingestion (Telegram, Motion AI)

-Planning and review loops
+- Planning and review loops

-Execution routing
+- Execution routing

-Quality gates
+- Quality gates

-Knowledge capture
+- Knowledge capture

-Workflows define how work moves, not what the work is.
+Workflows define **how work moves**, not what the work is.

-/STANDARDS
+---

+### 3.4 `/STANDARDS`

-Non-negotiable organizational policies, including:
+Non-negotiable organizational policies applied to **every project**, including:

-Artifact ownership
+- Artifact ownership

-Naming conventions
+- File naming conventions

-Stack selection rules
+- Stack selection rules

-Security baselines
+- Security baseline requirements

-Observability and alerting requirements
+- Observability and alerting standards

-Release discipline
+- Release discipline

-These standards apply to every project.

-/TEMPLATES
+---

+### 3.5 `/TEMPLATES`

 Canonical templates for required artifacts, such as:

-Architecture Decision Records (ADRs)
+- Architecture Decision Records (ADRs)

-Agent Task Specs (ATS)
+- Agent Task Specifications (ATS)

-Pull Requests
+- Pull Requests

-Incident postmortems
+- Incident postmortems

-Executive summaries
+- Executive summaries

-Templates ensure consistency and automation compatibility.
+Templates ensure:
+- Consistency
+- Reviewability
+- Automation compatibility

+---

-What This Repository Does Not Contain
+## 4. What This Repository Does *Not* Contain

+This repository intentionally does **not** include:

-Client-specific requirements
+- Client-specific requirements

-Application code
+- Application source code

-Infrastructure credentials
+- Infrastructure credentials

-Environment configuration
+- Environment configuration

-Project-level decisions
+- Project-level decisions

-Those belong in project repositories created from the approved project template.
+Those belong in **project repositories** created from the approved project template.

+---

-Relationship to Project Repositories
+## 5. Relationship to Project Repositories

 Every client or product project:

-Is created from a standardized project template repo
+1. Is created from a standardized **project template repository**

-Inherits the rules defined here
+2. Inherits the rules defined in this repository

-Must comply with the agent contracts and standards in this repository
+3. Must comply with all agent contracts and standards

-Is governed by the workflows described here
+4. Is governed by the workflows defined here

-This repository is upstream of all projects.
+This repository is **upstream** of all project repositories.

+---

-Change Management
+## 6. Change Management

-Because this repository defines organizational law:
+Because this repository defines **organizational law**:

-Changes should be rare
+- Changes should be **rare**

-Changes must be intentional
+- Changes must be **intentional**

-Changes should be reviewed with the same rigor as production architecture
+- Changes should be reviewed with the same rigor as production architecture

 Unreviewed or ad-hoc modifications are strongly discouraged.

+---

-Guiding Rule
+## 7. Guiding Rule

-GitHub defines the organization.
+> **GitHub defines the organization.**
-AI agents operate within it.
+> **AI agents operate within it.**
-Humans approve.
+> **Humans approve.**

+---

-Status
+## 8. Status

-This repository is under active development as the foundational governance layer for an AI-native operating model.
+This repository is under active development as the foundational governance layer for an **AI-native operating model**.